 - Knows the names of the letters in the alphabet and maybe half the sounds (try starting with the sounds in her name).

-- Can hear beginning and ending sounds on words
+- Can hear beginning and ending sounds on words (Rhyming is an excellent skill to practice).

 - Enjoys being read to